cyril/r_spec-clone.rb/README.md

 ## Overview

 __RSpec clone__ provides a structure for writing executable examples of how your code should behave.

-A domain specific language allows you to write them in a way similar to natural language.
+Inspired by [RSpec](https://rspec.info/), it includes a domain specific language (DSL) that allows you to write examples in a way similar to plain english.

 A basic spec looks something like this: